supreethr23/dp-300-database-administrator/Instructions/Labs/09-identify-issues-database-design.md

-# Identify database design issues
+# Lab09 - Identify database design issues

 The students will take the information gained in the lessons to scope out the deliverables for a digital transformation project within AdventureWorks.
 Examining the Azure portal as well as other tools, students will determine how to utilize native tools to identify and resolve performance related issues.
-Finally, students will be able to evaluate a database design for problems with normalization, data type selection and index design.
+Finally, students will be able to evaluate a database design for problems with normalization, data type selection, and index design.

 You have been hired as a database administrator to identify performance related issues and provide viable solutions to resolve any issues found.
 AdventureWorks has been selling bicycles and bicycle parts directly to consumers and distributors for over a decade.
 Your job is to identify issues in query performance and remedy them using techniques learned in this module.

 >**Note:** These exercises ask you to copy and paste T-SQL code.
 Please verify that the code has been copied correctly, before executing the code.

-## Restore a database
+## Task 1 - Restore a database

 1. Double click on icon SSMS on your labvm.